 Add the 3 tablespoons of pickling spice to a spice bag.
 If you don’t have a spice bag, use cheesecloth or a coffee filter to make a pouch and tie with thread or kitchen string.

-If you don’t have pre-mixed pickling spice, substitute 2 teaspoons mustard seeds, 2 teaspoons coriander seeds, 2 teaspoons dill seeds, 2 teaspoons black peppercorns, and 1 teaspoons allspice berries.
+If you don’t have pre-mixed pickling spice, substitute 2 teaspoons mustard seeds, 2 teaspoons coriander seeds, 2 teaspoons dill seeds, 2 teaspoons black peppercorns, and 4 whole dried allspice berries.
 Add this to your bag and tie it off.

-In a large saucepan, combine the apple cider vinegar, water, sugar, pickling salt, and the pickling spice bag.
+In a large saucepan, combine the vinegar, water, sugar, pickling salt, and the pickling spice bag.
 Bring the mixture to a boil and stir to dissolve the sugar and salt.

 Reduce heat to low and simmer for 15 minutes.
 Remove the spice bag and keep the brine warm until you are ready to use it.